gjtorikian/html-proofer/README.md

 ## Custom tests

 Want to write your own test?
 Sure!
-Just create two classes--one that inherits from `HTMLProofer::Checkable`, and another that inherits from `HTMLProofer::CheckRunner`.
+Just create two classes--one that inherits from `HTMLProofer::Checkable`, and another that inherits from `HTMLProofer::Check`.

-The `CheckRunner` subclass must define one method called `run`.
+The `Check` subclass must define one method called `run`.
 This is called on your content, and is responsible for performing the validation on whatever elements you like.
 When you catch a broken issue, call `add_issue(message)` to explain the error.

 The `Checkable` subclass defines various helper methods you can use as part of your test.
 Usually, you'll want to instantiate it within `run`.
 You have access to all of your element's attributes.